just-boris/axios-cancel/README.md

 ## Axios-cancel

-Custom adapter for [axios] with ability to cancel requests
+Custom adapter for [axios] with ability to [cancel requests](https://github.com/mzabriskie/axios/issues/333).
+It uses [cancel] library as shared source of cancel-related abstractions.

+Now it works only in browser environment and contains modified version of original axios XHR-adapter.
+If you are also interested in Node.js support, [let me know](https://github.com/just-boris/axios-cancel/issues/new)

 ## Installation